Metastone/automaton-rules/README.md

 * make the code in semantic.rs more readable
 * add an error when two states have the same name
 * extend language : add not operator
+* Don't recompute position all the time in automaton, just store it